ceramicstudio/use-ceramic/README.md

 With these methods, you can interact fully with the user's data on Ceramic.
 You do not have to worry about set up of 3id-connect urls, resolvers and so on.

-For an Ethereum dApp here we include Web3Modal, that is configured for MetaMask (i.e. embedded web3 provider) and WalletConnect, which together cover the majority of Ethereum wallets.
-It is automatically used when `connect()` method is invoked.

-For other blockchains, one can manually configure AuthProvider, i.e. not relying on `connect()`, and pass it to `authenticate()` method.

 ## Example

 There is an example app built on Next.js that uses `use-ceramic`: [ceramic-starter](https://github.com/ceramicstudio/ceramic-starter).

-## Possible enhancements

-- [ ] `useIDX` hook for querying IDX records instead of `ceramic.idx.get`,
-- [x] `isAuthenticated$` as `Observable` to tell if a user is authenticated

 ## Contributing